Introduction

 info: downloading self-updates

-will automatically update itself at the end of any
+Note: rustup will automatically update itself at the end of any

 toolchain installation as well.
 You can prevent this automatic behaviour by

-argument when running rustup update
+passing the --no-self-update argument when running rustup update or

-rustup toolchain install
+rustup toolchain install.

 Overrides

-automatically determines which toolchain to use when one of the
+rustup automatically determines which toolchain to use when one of the

-is executed.
+installed commands like rustc is executed.
 There are several ways to control

 and override which toolchain is used: